Automattic/jetpack/readme.txt

 **Enhancements**

+* Mobile Theme: allow one to temporary disable Jetpack's Mobile Theme for testing.
 * WordPress.com REST API: add flag to determine site eligibility for Full Site Editing.
 * WordPress.com synchronization: improve the reliability of the synchronization events triggered to keep your site up to date with WordPress.com.